Fiction Editing

 We strive to be every author’s ideal reader, and to engage with every piece of fiction on its own terms.
 We’ll help you identify the primary needs of your novel, view your story in ways you might not have before, and break the revision down into a series of manageable steps.
 We believe the best fiction edits are both warm and incisive, encouraging an author’s inherent talents of imagination while identifying clear steps for improvement.
 Wherever you are in the process, our ultimate goal is to make the prospect of writing feel exciting rather than daunting, through guidance that feels generative rather than restrictive.

-Submit your opening 50 pages to receive focused feedback on whether your voice is compelling, your premise is enticing, and your early narrative beats are laying the foundation for a truly engaging read.
+• Submit your opening 50 pages to receive focused feedback on your premise, voice, and early narrative beats.
 Are the characters, themes, and genre elements you’ve introduced resonating?
-What structural advice, specific to your story, should you keep in mind as you write deeper into the novel?
+What structural advice should you keep in mind as you write deeper into the novel?

-Critical to this early feedback is our understanding that writing a novel requires creative exploration—in the world of fiction, taking two steps forward often means taking one step back.
-We never want to deprive you of that exploratory mindset or prescribe a vision of a book that doesn’t feel like your own.
+Critical to this early feedback is our understanding that writing a novel requires creative exploration—we never want to prescribe a vision of a book that doesn’t feel like your own.
 Instead, we approach early feedback as co-brainstormers who want to set you up with the greatest possible chance of success.

-Though some novelists are content to work in solitude, most others benefit from knowing they have a reliable team in their corner.
+• Though some novelists are content to work in solitude, most others benefit from knowing they have a reliable team in their corner.
 After an editorial letter, we can continue to support you through the revision process by helping you set goals, discuss roadblocks, and read pages when you’d like feedback.
 We also help writers navigate the trickiest parts of their revision with structured writing assignments that turn what may feel like unwieldy challenges of worldbuilding, plot, voice, and character into trackable, bite-sized tasks.
-These assignments make the process of writing your novel collaborative and iterative, with more frequent opportunities to check in, test new ideas, and, if needed, correct course.

-We offer close line edits of working manuscripts, typically reserved for authors who are in the later stages of drafting and feel prepared to address the sentence-level concerns of their book.
+• We offer close line edits of working manuscripts, typically reserved for authors who are in the later stages of drafting and feel prepared to address the sentence-level concerns of their book.
 Is your prose as enticing as you hoped it would be?
 Are your sentences offering your readers enough surprise and depth?
 Is the cadence of your scenes satisfying and well-paced?
-Are you keeping your readers engaged through each turn of the page, or is there connective fluff that could be sharpened?
-We’ll start with about 25 manuscript pages before you commit to a full line edit, to ensure our editorial approach matches your hopes for the novel.
+We’ll start with about 25 manuscript pages before you commit to a full line edit, to ensure our approach matches your hopes for the novel.

 Note: We treat short story collections as full manuscripts, covered by our other services.